ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 REGION=<region code, use Azure format>
 ```

-Set the `VPC_ENDPOINT` environment variable using data from the [previous step](#obtaining-private-endpoint-resourceguid).
+Set the `VPC_ENDPOINT` environment variable using data from the [Obtaining the Private Endpoint resourceGuid](#obtaining-private-endpoint-resourceguid) step.

-To add an endpoint, run:
+Run the following command to add the Private Endpoint:

 ```bash
 cat <<EOF | tee pl_config_org.json